axonivy/angular-demo/README.md

     npm run build-prod

 ## Running the ivy Project
-After building you can import the ivy project `AngularWfDemo` and execute the `start.ivp` Link to start the Angular based web frontend.
+After building you can import the ivy project `AngularWfDemo` (do not copy to workspace) and execute the `start.ivp` Link to start the Angular based web frontend.
 Via "Create Task" you can trigger a REST request in ivy that will create a new ivy task, which will be displayed in the task list of the SPA and of the designer.
 These tasks have a HTML Dialog attached which is displayed inside an iframe.

 ![Angular project integrated to ivy](screenshot-angular-wf-demo.png)